wazuh/wazuh-documentation/source/user-manual/api/rbac/configuration.rst

                 agent:id:001
             effect: deny

-In this case, the role "example_role" is linked to the ``policy0`` which allows agent ``001`` to be read, but it is also linked to ``policy1``, which prohibits it, as seen in the highlighted lines.
+In this case, the role "example_role" is linked to the ``policy0``, which allows agent ``001`` to be read, but it is also linked to ``policy1``, which prohibits it, as seen in the highlighted lines.
 In this situation, the most recently added policy is applied to the role.
-That means the one that appears last when listing the policies of a role using the :api-ref:`GET /security/roles <operation/api.controllers.security_controller.get_roles>` endpoint will be applied and for this example the user won't have permission to read agent ``001``.
+That means the one that appears last when listing the policies of a role using the :api-ref:`GET /security/roles <operation/api.controllers.security_controller.get_roles>` endpoint will be applied, and for this example, the user won't have permission to read agent ``001``.
 The same happens if a user is assigned to several roles.
 The last role applied to a user is the one that determines the behavior in case of contradiction.
-The ``GET /security/users`` endpoint can be used to list the users and its assigned roles.
+The ``GET /security/users`` endpoint can be used to list the users and their assigned roles.

 It is possible to specify in which position of the list (starting at 0) a policy or a role is assigned by using the ``position`` parameter when adding a new relationship between a policy and a role or between a role and a user.
-Thanks to this, it is possible to add a new policy and place it in a different position of the list, so if this new policy contradicts another one that is placed later, the later one will be the policy to have their effects applied.
-Following this example, if the ``position`` parameter were used when adding the ``policy1`` to ``example_role`` and it was set to ``0``, then ``policy1`` would be added to ``example_role`` in the first position of the list and the user would have access to agent ``001`` as in this case ``policy0`` would be the last policy of the list.
+Thanks to this, it is possible to add a new policy and place it in a different position on the list, so if this new policy contradicts another one that is placed later, the latter one will be the policy to have its effects applied.
+Following this example, if the ``position`` parameter were used when adding the ``policy1`` to ``example_role`` and it was set to ``0``, then ``policy1`` would be added to ``example_role`` in the first position of the list, and the user would have access to agent ``001`` as in this case ``policy0`` would be the last policy of the list.
 Here is the resulting list for this case:

 .. code-block:: yaml
     :emphasize-lines: 7,13